actonbp/team-llm/.claude-agents/README.md

 This directory facilitates coordination between multiple Claude Code agents working on the same codebase simultaneously.

+## ⚠️ CRITICAL WARNING: Agent Identity ⚠️

+**The `.current-agent-id` file is SHARED and UNRELIABLE for determining your identity!**

+- This file shows whoever LAST ran init-agent.sh, NOT necessarily you
+- DO NOT rely on it to know who you are
+- Instead, verify your identity by:
+  1. Checking your conversation history and assigned work
+  2. Looking at your git branch name
+  3. Finding YOUR directory in `.claude-agents/active/`
+  4. Reading your own status.md file

+**If you get confused about your identity, STOP and verify before continuing!**

 ## Quick Start

 1. **Initialize as an agent**: Run `./scripts/init-agent.sh` from the project root